vprover/vampire_publications/experimental_data/CADE-2019-RCU/readme.txt

 http://www.cs.man.ac.uk/~regerg/files/vampire_ho_schedule.zip

-The corresponding tag in the Git repository is: cade2019exp1

 The Vampire binary used in experiments 2 and 3 can be obtained at:

 http://www.cs.man.ac.uk/~regerg/files/Vampire_two-ho_schedules.zip

-The corresponding tag in the Git repository is: cade2019exp2and3

 The CASC-2018 versions of Leo-III and Satallax were utilised in experiments.
 These can be obtained from the ATPSystems space of StarExec: